UnknownPlatypus/yt-dl-firefox-extension/README.md

 ## License

-This program is Youtube Dl Firefox Addon
+This program is Youtube Dl Firefox Addon.

 Copyright (C) 2020  Thibaut Decombe.

 Youtube Dl Firefox Addon is available under the MIT license.
 See the LICENSE file for more info.